Constantine FitzGibbon: Early life

 FitzGibbon was born in the United States in 1919, the youngest of four surviving children.
 His father, Commander Robert Francis Lee-Dillon FitzGibbon (1884–1954), RN, was Irish, and his mother, Georgette Folsom (1883–1972), daughter of George Winthrop Folsom, was an American heiress from Lenox, Massachusetts.
 Before his parents divorced in 1923, they had four surviving children, Frances Geraldine (wife of Harry Morton Colvile), Fannie Hastings, Georgette Winifred (wife of Claude Mounsey), and Constantine.
 From his father's later marriage to Kathleen Clare Aitchison, he was a half-brother of Louis FitzGibbon, author of a number of works about the Katyn massacre of Polish officers in 1940, by Soviet troops.
 In 1927, his mother married her second cousin, Bertram Winthrop (a nephew of Egerton Leigh Winthrop and cousin to Bronson Winthrop).
 They also divorced in 1931.

 The family were descended from John "Black Jack" FitzGibbon, the 1st Earl of Clare, who was Lord Chancellor of Ireland and effected the Act of Union between Ireland and England in 1800, but in the following century the family faded into obscurity and the title died out.
 Constantine FitzGibbon's grandmother, Louisa, was daughter of Richard Hobart FitzGibbon, the third and last Earl; her husband, Capt.
-Gerald Normanby Dillon (sixth son of Henry Dillon, 13th Viscount Dillon), changed his name to FitzGibbon so the name could continue.
+Gerald Normanby Dillon (sixth son of Henry Dillon, 13th Viscount Dillon), changed his name to FitzGibbon, so the name could continue.
 His maternal great-grandfather was George Folsom, the U.S. Chargé d'affaires to the Netherlands from 1850 to 1853.

 He was brought up in the United States and France before moving to England with his mother, his parents having divorced when he was very young.

 Education

 FitzGibbon was educated at Wellington College, Berkshire, a British public (i.e. private) school with military affiliations, which he detested.
-He left aged 16 and travelled independently in Europe, where he studied at the University of Munich and University of Paris, becoming fluent in French and German and acquiring a sound knowledge of their literatures.
+He left aged 16 and travelled independently in Europe, where he studied at the Ludwig-Maximilians-Universität München and the University of Paris, becoming fluent in French and German and acquiring a sound knowledge of their literatures.

 He won a scholarship to Exeter College, Oxford to read modern languages in 1937, but left in May 1940, after the fall of France, to join the army.
 He did not complete his degree before the war and chose not to return to Oxford afterwards.
 One of his best novels, The Golden Age (1976), set in a post-apocalyptic future Oxford, is by turns wistful and sardonic about the university.